Luis Arraez Player Props: Marlins vs. Pirates

 Luis Arraez At The Plate

-- In 69 games played this year, he has hit a homer in just two of them.
+- He has hit a long ball in two of 70 games played this year, and in 0.7% of his plate appearances.

-- Arraez has picked up an RBI in 33.3% of his games this season, with more than one RBI in 11.6% of his games.
-He has also plated three or more runs in two contests.
+- In 32.9% of his games this year, Arraez has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in two contests.

-- He has scored in 37.7% of his games this year, with two or more runs scored in 7.2%.
+- He has scored in 27 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.